 After completing all the steps above, trying out several font sizes and styles, and increasing the width of the chart area, our final Gantt chart in Numbers looks like this:

 Manually building a Gantt chart in Numbers is possible, but the tool’s limited customization options (for example, not being able to color tasks individually) can make it difficult to create more professional visuals and update them for recurring business or project communications.

 Professionals who want to build Gantt charts more easily and apply more refined custom changes to their visuals can do so using Office Timeline Online.
 The browser-based tool lets you automatically create an eye-catching graphic, update it quickly as plans change, and download it as a .pptx file or .png image.
 To get started, access the free app here and follow the steps below.
 To be able to include more than 10 items on your graphic, you will need the premium version of Office Timeline Online.

 From the New tab in Office Timeline Online, click on Timeline from scratch or choose one of the templates provided to start building your Gantt chart.
 To save time, you can also import an existing schedule from Excel.
 In our example, we chose to make a new Gantt chart from scratch.

 After clicking the Timeline from scratch button, you will be taken to the Data View, which allows you to enter and edit data.

-In the Data View, list your task descriptions and dates - Office Timeline Online will instantly generate your graphic and show you a live preview of it on the right.
-You can also make a few quick styling choices here in the Data tab, such as choosing the shape and color for each task.
-Once ready, select the Timeline tab on the Office Timeline Online ribbon or click the thumbnail image on the right to go to the Timeline View, where you can see your Gantt chart in full size and customize it further.
+In the Data View, list your task descriptions and dates.
+You can also make a few quick styling choices here, such as choosing the shape and color for each task.
+Once ready, select the Timeline tab on the Office Timeline Online ribbon to go to the Timeline View, where you can see your Gantt chart and customize it further.